GreenElectrodes/greenelectrodes.github.io/_posts/2017-07-30-welcome-to-green-spark-comics.markdown

 ![Death to the instant gratification monkey](/images/stopitmonkey.jpg)

-(Don't worry, the comics won't be in this style.)
+(Don't worry, the comics won't be in this style.
+This just happened to be a convenient file I had lying around when I was testing how images would look.)